-PI of the project:
+CTO of the sub-project:

-- Plan, coordinate and execute project activities - Lead team to complete the sub-project within allotted timelines and budgets - Develop and enforce policies and procedures - Identify resources, people, processes, systems and tools - Create the plan to achieve the task deliverables, measures, timescales, strategy and tactics - Set standards, quality, time and reporting parameters - Perform day-to-day management of project team and address any team issues promptly - Conduct team meetings to discuss project status and issues - Monitor and maintain overall performance against plan - Report on progress towards the project's aim - Act as primary contact for communications with PIU
+- Plan, coordinate, and execute sub-project activities - Lead team to complete the sub-project within allotted timelines and budgets - Develop and enforce policies and procedures - Identify resources, people, processes, systems, and tools - Create the plan to achieve the task deliverables, measures, timescales, strategy and tactics - Set standards, quality, time, and reporting parameters - Perform day-to-day management of the sub-project team and address any team issues promptly - Conduct team meetings to discuss project status and issues - Monitor and maintain overall performance against the plan - Report on progress towards the project's aim - Act as primary contact for communications with PIU

-Co-PI of the project:
+DCTO of the sub-project:

-• Co-PI performs all or some of the PI functions, but he/she do not accept primary responsibility for the project implementation.
-Co-PI is under the supervision of the PI is responsible for performing related procedures and /or making important decisions in compliance with the ethical conduct of the project.
+• DCTO performs all or some of the CTO functions, but he/she does not accept primary responsibility for the project implementation.
+DCTO, under the supervision of the CTO, is responsible for performing related procedures and /or making important decisions in compliance with the ethical conduct of the project.